bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/README.md

 ## Hardware:
 * EMS interface circuit
-* Arduino Mega 2560 + Wiznet Ethernet Shield
+* Arduino Mega 2560 Rev3 + Arduino Ethernet Shield with Wiznet w5100
 * Raspberry Pi, PC or other device running Domoticz

 The EMS bus interface can be converted to TTL level by means of a simple circuit.